pbv/codex/doc/USER-GUIDE.md

     Date and times are relative to the server timezone.

+`allow-invalid`

+:    Boolean value; specifies whether to allow submissions after the valid period/maximum attempts.
+Default value is `true`: invalid submissions are allowed but marked as `Invalid` in the database.
+If set to `false`, submissions are disabled after the time and/or attempts constraints have expired.

 <!-- You
     may also use named events defined in a `events.cfg` configuration file, e.g.